svekeman/ays9/docs/README.md

 So an AYS service can be seen as an AYS server-hosted proxy for an application or any of its components.

-A service is an abstraction for almost anything:
+An AYS service is an abstraction for almost anything:

 - Simple package i.e. `MongoDB`
 - Server cluster i.e. `MongoDB cluster`